Planning Phase

 London

 We will be back in London in May with the parents and will see the major tourist sites then.
-For this 12 hour layover, we decided to do a tour of the Warner Brothers Studio and see where they made the Harry Potter movies!
+For this 12-hour layover, we decided to do a tour of the Warner Brothers Studio and see where they made the Harry Potter movies!
 There are several options for this tour, at several different price points.
 Check them out here.
 Our tour starts at the Euston War Memorial, so we will take the tube (the London Underground) to Euston Station.

 Dubai

-We arrive in Dubai early in the morning and arranged for a day trip, to hit all the major highlights.
+We arrived in Dubai early in the morning and arranged for a day trip, to hit all the major highlights.
 Our tour is “Dubai in a Day” booked through www.withlocals.com.
 For $126, they will pick us up at the airport and take us to all the major sites in the city, including a creek crossing on a traditional boat, the Abra.
 Our guides will then drop us at our hotel in the old town, the Al Seef Heritage Hotel, booked on the Hilton app.

 Saigon

-We will finally arrive in Saigon on February 25 and stay in an airBnB in district one.
+We will finally arrive in Saigon on February 25 and stay in an Airbnb in district one.
 We have booked two tours to orient us to the city.
 The morning after our arrival, we will do a walking tour to hit the major highlights and orient ourselves to the city.
 We chose the “Highlights and Hidden Gems of Ho Chi Minh City” on www.withlocals.com

 That night, inspired by Mikey Chen of “Strictly Dumpling,” we will have dinner at the Hotel Nikko.
 Their seafood buffet is just ridiculous, and I will never eat my $70 worth!
 But I will try!
 Click on the Strictly Dumpling link for a preview.